-- 45.3.4.1 GENERAL.
-Buildings and structures of all occupancies which have been damaged as the result of a disaster, except as otherwise noted, shall be repaired in accordance with the following criteria: - 45.3.4.2 UP TO TEN PERCENT REPAIR VALUE.
-When the estimated value of repair does not exceed ten percent (10%) of the replacement value of the structure, the damaged portion may be restored to the pre-disaster condition; except that when the damaged elements include suspended ceiling systems, the ceiling system shall be repaired with all bracing required by current code. - 45.3.4.3 UP TO FIFTY PERCENT REPAIR VALUE.
-When the estimated value of repair is greater than ten percent (10%) but less than fifty percent (50%) of the replacement value of the structure, the damaged elements shall be repaired and/or brought into conformance with the structural requirements of the current code. - 45.3.4.4 MORE THAN FIFTY PERCENT REPAIR VALUE.
+45.3.4.1 GENERAL.
+Buildings and structures of all occupancies which have been damaged as the result of a disaster, except as otherwise noted, shall be repaired in accordance with the following criteria:

+45.3.4.2 UP TO TEN PERCENT REPAIR VALUE.
+When the estimated value of repair does not exceed ten percent (10%) of the replacement value of the structure, the damaged portion may be restored to the pre-disaster condition; except that when the damaged elements include suspended ceiling systems, the ceiling system shall be repaired with all bracing required by current code.

+45.3.4.3 UP TO FIFTY PERCENT REPAIR VALUE.
+When the estimated value of repair is greater than ten percent (10%) but less than fifty percent (50%) of the replacement value of the structure, the damaged elements shall be repaired and/or brought into conformance with the structural requirements of the current code.

+Amend Section 45.3.4.4 to read as follows:

+45.3.4.4 MORE THAN FIFTY PERCENT REPAIR VALUE.
 When the estimated value of repair is fifty percent (50%) or more of the replacement value of the structure, the entire structure shall be brought into conformance with the fire and life safety and structural requirements of the current code.
-Buildings and structures located in a Flood Hazard Area which are found to be Substantially Damaged shall comply with Section 1612, or R322, as appropriate. - 45.3.4.5 CHIMNEY VALUE EXCLUSION.
+Buildings and structures located in a Flood Hazard Area which are found to be Substantially Damaged shall comply with Section 1612, or R322, as appropriate.

+Rationale: This change is necessary to insert a reference to the requirements for buildings and structures in a Flood Hazard Area that sustain substantial damage.

+45.3.4.5 CHIMNEY VALUE EXCLUSION.
 In group R, Division 3 occupancies, the repair value of damaged chimneys may be excluded from the computation of percentage of replacement value.
 Damaged chimneys shall be repaired in accordance with Section 45.3.5.